Skip to content

 • Delete: Delete a customer rate card by selecting its name from the list and then clicking the trash bin icon.

-• Direction: Cards are either Termination (calling out to PSTN) or Origination (DID numbers receiving calls from the PSTN).
-Termination is the most common card used by ConnexCS customers.
+Direction Cards are either Termination (calling out to PSTN) or Origination (DID numbers receiving calls from the PSTN).
+Termination is the most common card used by ConnexCS customers

-• Currency: The currency for the provider's region (typically USD, EUR, or GBP).
+Currency The currency for the provider's region (typically USD, EUR, or GBP)

-• ?: Lists the upstream providers (parent cards) as well as the total number of customers associated with the card (as specified in Customer: material-menu-right: routing).
+?
+Lists the upstream providers (parent cards) as well as the total number of customers associated with the card (as specified in Customer Routing).
 Any changes made to this card will impact the customers associated with the card.
+Click on the Provider ID or Customer Name to view the configuration

-• ID: A system identifier that acts as a placeholder and prevents confusion between similarly named items.
+ID A system identifier that acts as a placeholder and prevents confusion between similarly named items

-• Rule Count: The number of rows in the Rate Card.
+Rule Count The number of rows in the Rate Card

-alt text Stale (needs compilation)
+alt text Stale (needs compilation) alt text In sync

 Reasons a card marked as Stale